 - Have a framed time for when the goals should be completed

 - Revisit the goals on a regular basis.

 Goals should give your team something to reach for.
-They should benefit the company and the employee.
+They should benefit both the company and its employees.

 Role of Employees in Continuous Performance